 - 72% of people who use voice search devices say they’ve become a part of their lives.

 - 61% of 25-64-year-olds say they’ll use their voice devices more in the future.

-Current voice search stats show that almost half the people who already own a smart speaker plan to buy another one.
+Current voice search statistics show that almost half the people who already own a smart speaker plan to buy another one.
 Furthermore, around three-quarters of voice search users feel like the device is a part of their daily routines.

 3. Voice Search Device Statistics Show That 55% of Teenagers Are Using Voice Search Daily